-Like a DSAP, a DSMS is a structured framework of plans and procedures for dam owners to plan and complete activities for the safe operation and management of their dams.
+Alike a DSAP, a DSMS is a structured framework of plans and procedures for dam owners to plan and complete activities for the safe operation and management of their dams.

-However, while a DSAP comprises minimum regulatory requirements set out in the Building Act 2004 and Building (Dam Safety) Regulations 2022, a DSMS comprises recommended practice as defined in Module 5 of New Zealand Society on Large Dams (NZSOLD) Dam Safety Guidelines (free to download).
+However, while a DSAP comprises minimum regulatory requirements set out in the Building Act 2004 and Building (Dam Safety) Regulations 2022, a DSMS comprises recommended practice as defined in Module 5 of NZSOLD's New Zealand Dam Safety Guidelines (free to download).

-The following table, from the NZSOLD Guidelines, summarises elements included in a DSAP and the more extensive set of elements in a DSMS.
+The following table, sourced from NZSOLD's Guidelines, summarises the elements included in a DSAP and the more extensive set of elements in a DSMS.

 Element Recommended practice DSMS Regulatory minimum DSAP

-Governance •
+Governance ~

-People •
+People ~

-Operation and management • ~
+Operation and management ~ ~

-Surveillance • •
+Surveillance ~ ~

-Appurtenant structures and gate and valve systems • •
+Appurtenant structures and gate and valve systems ~ ~

-Intermediate dam safety reviews • •
+Intermediate dam safety reviews ~ ~

-Comprehensive dam safety reviews V •
+Comprehensive dam safety reviews ~ ~

-Special inspections and dam safety reviews V
+Special inspections and dam safety reviews ~

-Emergency preparedness V ~
+Emergency preparedness ~ ~

-Identifying and managing dam safety issues ✓ ✓
+Identifying and managing dam safety issues ~ v

-Information management V
+Information management v

-Audits and reviews •
+Audits and reviews ~

-Damtec is a digital platform capable of supporting the elements of both a DSAP and DSMS.
+Damtec is a digital platform that is capable of supporting the elements of both a DSAP and DSMS.